Try our Interactive Meteor Shower Sky Map to find the Lyrids shooting stars in the night sky. more

 Many schools around the world, including international schools, celebrate Halloween by hosting costume parades and award prizes for creative costumes.
 Schools also provide fun classroom activities such as bobbing for apples, Halloween-themed coloring or drawing contests, and other games associated with Halloween.
 Students also learn about the observance’s origins and history.

 Many children dress in costumes and form groups that are accompanied by adults to embark on a trick-or-treating adventure.
 This activity involves children knocking on doors in their local neighborhood and requesting a trick or treat.
 Some people give out treats while others request a trick, which often involves children presenting a small joke or trick.
 Many homes are decorated to fit the Halloween theme during this period.
 Decorations include fake cobwebs, jack-o-lanterns and images of black cats or witches.

-The sun god was also honored in thanksgiving for the harvest and a central part of the festival was lighting a bonfire, a reflection of the sun.
 This date later became known as All Hallows’ Eve during early Christian times and was a time to pray for the dead and honor the saints.

 Many people participating in Halloween celebrations in modern times light candles in jack-o-lanterns rather than bonfires.
 Other elements of the Pagan celebration are retained, as Halloween is still a night to remember the spirits and other supernatural themes.